Awards & Honors

 ICE and its faculty, alumni and administration have been proudly decorated with the industry's top honors.
 From award-winning restaurant chefs to media moguls and entrepreneurs, an ICE education places you among amazing company.

-• In 2016, ICE was honored to be awarded the best culinary school in America by The Daily Meal, a leading food and lifestyle website and EDinformatics and The Best Schools, leading resources for campus and online education in 2016.
+In 2016, ICE was honored to be awarded the best culinary school in America by The Daily Meal, a leading food and lifestyle website, as well as EDinformatics and The Best Schools, leading resources for campus and online education.

 ICE’s faculty have received a number of noteworthy distinctions from the leading culinary publications and organizations in the nation.
 Noteworthy honors include:

-• First ever two-time Chopped Champion: Director of Culinary Development James Briscione
+- First ever two-time Chopped Champion — Director of Culinary Reserach James Briscione

 From James Beard and IACP awards for outstanding achievements in the industry to media honors including Peabody Awards, Emmys and more, ICE alumni are regularly named among the most influential leaders in food.
 Most recently:

-• Culinary Arts and Culinary Management alumni Georgianna Hiliadaki and Nikos Roussos received two Michelin stars in 2014 for their restaurant, The Funky Gourmet, in Athens, Greece—ranking them as one of only two 2-star establishments in the country.
+- Culinary Arts and Restaurant & Culinary Management alumni Georgianna Hiliadaki and Nikos Roussos received two Michelin stars in 2014 for their restaurant, The Funky Gourmet, in Athens, Greece — ranking them as one of only two 2-star establishments in the country.

 This is only a snapshot of our graduates’ accomplishments.
 Visit our Alumni News page for an updated list of our graduates’ most recent accomplishments.